Wellness

 1. Chicken Noodle Soup (or other broth-based soup)

 Chicken noodle soup is a sick day staple for a reason.
 It’s a good combination of protein as well as other nutrients from the veggies.
-Plus, its warming effect is comforting and can be soothing on sore throats.
+Plus, the warming effect of soup is comforting and can be soothing on sore throats.

 Recipe: Cold-Fighting Chicken Noodle Soup